-How to back up photos and videos to the cloud
+How to easily back up your photos and videos to the cloud

-Update May 1, 2017: This article has been updated to make sure the information is fresh and works with the latest versions of the apps we recommend.

-You have all these awesome photos and video on your phone, but what happens when you decide to buy a new phone or your storage becomes too full to take any more?
-Back it all up to the cloud!
+You have all these awesome photos and videos on your phone, but what happens when you decide to buy a new phone or your on-device storage becomes too full to take any more?
+Since some phones these days don't give you the option to back up to a microSD card, that leaves one solid option: back it all up to the cloud!

 There are a few incredibly easy-to-use apps that let you store your photos and videos in the cloud.